kubernetes/enhancements/keps/sig-node/3085-pod-conditions-for-starting-completition-of-sandbox-creation/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the feature can be disabled once it has been enabled.
-However the new pod sandbox condition will get persisted in pods and would continue to be reported after the feature is disabled until those pods are deleted.
+No. At GA, the feature gate `PodReadyToStartContainersCondition` will be locked to `true` and the feature can no longer be disabled via the flag.
+Within the supported version skew (1.34, 1.35, 1.36), the condition has been enabled by default since 1.29, so all kubelets in a supported cluster already set it.
+Rolling back within the supported window is effectively a no-op in terms of condition availability.
+Rolling back beyond the supported skew (downgrading kubelet below 1.29) is outside the Kubernetes support boundary.

 ###### What happens if we reenable the feature if it was previously rolled back?

-New pods created since re-enablement will report the new pod sandbox condition.
+Not applicable.
+Since the feature gate will be locked to `true` at GA, the feature cannot be disabled and therefore re-enablement does not apply.

 ###### Are there any tests for feature enablement/disablement?